Jacobian algebras with periodic module category and exponential growth: Proof of the results

 On the other hand, $\Lambda$ is symmetric, then $\Omega^2=\tau_{\Lambda}$, therefore $\Omega^4=\mathds 1_{ \textrm{\underline{mod}}\Lambda}$.
 Then $\Omega^{4}=\tau_{\Lambda}^2=\mathds 1_{ \textrm{\underline{mod}}\Lambda}$. \end{proof}

-\begin{rem} Note that in proof of Proposition \ref{lema}, we also show that symmetric 2-Calabi-Yau-tilted algebras are algebras whose indecomposable non-projective modules are $\Omega$-periodic and the period is a divisor of $4$. \end{rem}
+\begin{rem} Note that in proof of Proposition \ref{lema}, we also show that symmetric 2-Calabi-Yau tilted algebras are algebras whose indecomposable non-projective modules are $\Omega$-periodic and the period is a divisor of $4$. \end{rem}

-\begin{proposition} Let $\mathcal C$ be a triangulated 2-Calabi-Yau category and Hom-finite.
+\begin{proposition} Let $\mathcal C$ be a Hom-finite 2-Calabi-Yau triangulated category.
 If there exists a cluster-tilting object $T\in \cC$ such that $\End_\cC(T)$ is symmetric, then the Auslander-Reiten quiver of the category $\cC$ consists only of stable tubes of rank $1$ or $2$ \end{proposition}

 \begin{proof}